Employee Burnout Up as Employers Pull Back on Support for Mental Health Benefits

 Other key findings in the Headspace for Work 2021 Mental Health Trends Report, "Rising Work Stress and Burnout":

-• Three in four people say mental health solutions should be backed by science, unchanged from last year's survey.
+• Employees' use of mental health solutions is up 8.5%, increasing from 59% in 2020 to 64% in 2021.• Three in four people say mental health solutions should be backed by science, unchanged from last year's survey.

 • Fewer employers are providing mental health solutions to employees (-13%), even though more than half of all employees believe employer-provided mental health solutions are essential benefits.